Skip to main content

 }

-When to use EncData output: Multiple return values where encryption metadata would be redundant.
+When to use EncData output: Multiple return values where confidentiality metadata would be redundant.

 When returned from circuits, EncData<T> generates EncDataStruct<N> in your Solana program, where N is the number of field elements in T (e.g., EncData<bool>EncDataStruct<1>).
 See Callback Type Generation.

-The MXE encrypts outputs with nonce + 1.
-See Encryption Overview for nonce handling.
+The MXE protects outputs with nonce + 1.
+See Confidentiality Overview for nonce handling.

 When multiple inputs share the same encryption key, Enc<Shared, T> duplicates the key-derivation circuit for each input.
 Use EncData<T> with explicit key/nonce to avoid this: